Josh Haeder: Early life and career

 Haeder is from Huron, South Dakota.
 Haeder was the managing partner of Haeder Organization, LLC based in Huron, SD.
 Haeder Organization is a property management and real estate investment company.
 Haeder served 4 1/2 years as the Northeast Director for U.S. Senator Mike Rounds who is a member of the Banking Committee.

 Haeder's experience includes time as the chief operating officer for a national, non-profit credit counseling agency that assists individuals and families considering bankruptcy.
 He also spent several years in business and agricultural banking management.
 Haeder's education includes a B.S. in Public Safety Management and a M.A. in Intelligence and Global Security.

 Political career

 Haeder served as a regional director for U.S. Senator Mike Rounds.

-In the 2018 elections, Haeder ran for South Dakota State Treasurer.
+Haeder ran for South Dakota State Treasurer in the 2018 election.
 He won the election with 62% of the vote, defeating Democrat Aaron Matson.
-Haeder ran for reelection in the 2022 elections and defeated John Cunningham, 68% to 32%.
+Haeder ran for reelection in the 2022 election and defeated John Cunningham, 67% to 33%.